In this article:

-Not only are fruits and vegetables rich sources of dietary fiber, but they also contain antioxidants, vitamins, and minerals, which are considered good for your overall health and healthy cholesterol levels.
+Not only are fruits and vegetables rich sources of dietary fiber, but they also contain antioxidants, polyphenols, flavonoids, vitamins, and minerals, which are considered good for your heart, cholesterol management, and overall health.

 Even though avocados have a higher fat content than many other fruits, they mostly contain heart-healthy monounsaturated fats.
-Unlike trans or saturated fats, healthy fats do not elevate your LDL levels.
-So, there is no harm in adding avocado to your cholesterol-lowering diet.
-Avocadoes are also a source of plant sterols, which can help lower cholesterol levels.
+Avocados are also a source of plant sterols, which can help lower cholesterol levels.
 (17)(18)

-Consuming fatty fishes, such as tuna, salmon, or mackerel, can help in lowering your triglyceride levels.
-Triglycerides are responsible for heart ailments, including arterial blockages and strokes.
+Consuming fatty fishes, such as tuna, salmon, and mackerel can help in lowering your triglyceride levels.

-People who do not want to eat fish can consider taking fish oil supplements but only after consulting their doctor.
+People who do not want to eat fish can consider taking fish oil supplements but only after consulting their doctor about the proper dosage.

-All tea leaves contain caffeine, which is a stimulant and catechin, a type of antioxidant.
+All tea leaves contain caffeine, which is a stimulant, and catechins, which are a type of antioxidant.
 While tea is mainly consumed for its caffeine content, it is the catechins that may help in lowering bad cholesterol.

 For this reason, green tea, which hardly undergoes any fermentation, is the most preferred choice for lowering cholesterol levels.
 Black tea, which is perhaps the most fermented of all teas, is not as helpful.